adlan23/car-detection-streamlit/README.md

 - Class labels not matching car images
 - Poor detection performance after training

-⚠️ **As a result, a pretrained YOLOv5 model was used as a backup to ensure full functionality of the system.**
+⚠️ **As a result, a different vehicle dataset was used for training**, and the **pretrained YOLOv5 model** remains as a backup to ensure full functionality of the system.

 ---